| |||||||||||||||||||

 DISTINCTIVE PROFILE OF THE NATION

-2. A Nation where there is an equitable distribution and adequate access to energy and quality water.
+1. A Nation where the rural and urban divide has reduced to a thin line.2.
+A Nation where there is an equitable distribution and adequate access to energy and quality water.

 3. A Nation where agriculture, industry and service sector work together in symphony.